Transform Drinks Into Semi-Solid Juice Balls That Pop in Your Mouth

 - Let the drop sit in the solution for 60 seconds (sec); the timing is important.

 - If nothing clearly formed, or whatever did form fell apart as soon as you tried to scoop it, make a note of this in your lab notebook.
-Do this by recording your observations and by recording the diameter and height as a zero in your data table.
+Do this by recording your observations and by recording the ball dimensions (diameter and height) as a zero in your data table.
 Skip ahead to step 8.j.

-- Measure the diameter of the ball by placing it on the plastic wrap on top of the graph paper and counting how many lines the ball spans.
+- Measure the longest dimension (or the diameter) of the ball by placing it on the plastic wrap on top of the graph paper and counting how many lines the ball spans.
 Note your findings in your data table.

 - Based on the number of lines the ball spans, calculate the ball's diameter in millimeters.
 If your graph paper has lines that are 2 mm apart, this means you will multiply the number of lines the ball spans by two.

-- For example, in Figure 5, the ball spans about 2.5 lines on graph paper that has lines that are 2 mm apart.
-This means the ball has a diameter of 5 mm (since 2.5 times 2 mm equals 5 mm).
+- For example, if a ball spans about 2.5 lines on graph paper that has lines that are 2 mm apart, this means the ball has a diameter of 5 mm (since 2.5 times 2 mm equals 5 mm).

 - Tip: If there is liquid around the ball, making it difficult to measure, you can carefully dab the liquid with a small piece of paper towel to remove the liquid.
 If you damage the ball when doing this, do not record the measurements for this ball and instead create a new ball in this solution (by repeating step 8.c.–8.h., and continuing from there).
 You may also want to record these observations in your lab notebook.

-Figure 5.
+Figure 6.
 To measure the diameter of the ball, carefully move the plastic wrap so that one edge of the ball is lined up on a line, as shown here.
 Then count how many lines the ball spans.
-Measuring from the leftmost line, this ball spans about 2.5 lines, and since the lines in this graph paper are 2 mm apart, this ball has a diameter of about 5 mm (2.5 times 2 mm equals 5 mm).
+Measuring from the leftmost line, this ball spans about 4.5 lines, and since the lines in this graph paper are 1 mm apart, this ball has a diameter of about 4.5 mm.

-- Measure the height of the ball by placing the graph paper you prepared in step 1.a. behind the ball, as shown in Figure 6.
+- Measure the shortest dimension (or the height) of the ball by placing the graph paper you prepared in step 1.a. behind the ball, as shown in Figure 7.

 - Make your eye level with the ball and graph paper, such as by lowering your eye to the level of the counter or surface that you are using.